The-Stoics/stoic-quote-app-fe/README.md

  <br />

- Welcome to The Stoics, a quote web app about the ancient Stoic philosophers from Greece and Rome.
+ Welcome to *The Stoics*, a quote web app about the ancient Stoic philosophers from Greece and Rome.

  # [Deployment = https://thestoics.netlify.app/](https://thestoics.netlify.app/)